Alicia Kozakiewicz

-At the age of 13, Kozakiewicz was the first known victim of an internet luring and child abduction that received widespread media attention.
+At the age of 13 in 2002, Kozakiewicz became the first known victim of child abduction via Internet luring that received widespread media attention.
 Her story and message have been chronicled on The Oprah Winfrey Show, Good Morning America, Dr. Phil, CNN, MSNBC, and the A&E Biography Channel.
-She has been the subject of an award-winning PBS internet safety documentary, Alicia's Message: I'm Here to Save Your Life, as well as the Emmy award-winning Alicia's Story produced by Enough is Enough.
+She has been the subject of an award-winning PBS Internet safety documentary, Alicia's Message: I'm Here to Save Your Life, as well as the Emmy award-winning Alicia's Story produced by Enough is Enough.
 Kozakiewicz has been featured in numerous national and international publications, such as People and Cosmopolitan.

-Kozakiewicz has addressed Congress on the issue of internet safety for children and federal child rescue funding.
+Kozakiewicz has addressed the United States Congress on the issue of Internet safety for children and federal child rescue funding.

 Abduction

-Kozakiewicz had corresponded online with someone she thought to be a boy of her own age—actually Scott Tyree, a 38-year-old man who lived in Herndon, Virginia—who approached her in a Yahoo chat room.
+Kozakiewicz had corresponded online with someone she thought to be a girl named "Christine".
+She continued to do so even after learning that "Christine" was actually a 31-year-old man.
+That man then introduced her to Scott Tyree, a 38-year-old man who lived in Herndon, Virginia, in a Yahoo chat room.
 Over the course of nearly a year, Tyree groomed the 13-year-old Kozakiewicz.
-The Kozakiewicz family computer was located in the family room where internet activity could be monitored, but Tyree often contacted her at night while the rest of the family was asleep.
+The Kozakiewicz family computer was located in the family room where Internet activity could be monitored, but Tyree often contacted her at night while the rest of the family was asleep.

-On New Year's Day in 2002, Tyree lured Kozakiewicz into meeting him near her Pittsburgh, Pennsylvania, address.
+On January 1, 2002, New Year's Day, Tyree lured Kozakiewicz into meeting him near her Pittsburgh, Pennsylvania, address.
 He coerced her into his vehicle and then drove her back to his home in Virginia.
 Over the course of four days, she was held captive, shackled, raped, and tortured in Tyree's basement dungeon.
 Tyree filmed the abuse and broadcast it online, live via streaming video for others to witness.

 Rescue

-A viewer in Florida recognized Kozakiewicz from news stories and a missing persons flier from the National Center for Missing & Exploited Children.
+A viewer in Florida recognized Kozakiewicz from news stories and a missing persons flyer from the National Center for Missing & Exploited Children.
 He contacted the FBI, anonymously and via a payphone because he feared being charged as an accessory to the crime.